 Storage

 This tuna spread keeps in the fridge for up to 3 days.
-I would not recommend freezing it as the mayo separates and may result in a grainy texture.
+I would not recommend freezing it, as the mayo may separate and result in a grainy texture.

 You absolutely can, but leave the onions out as they tend to release moisture and ruin the texture of the spread.
 Once ready to eat, add onions and enjoy!